cpske/ISP/code-quality/index.md

 * Look at coding guidelines from some real projects.
 [Apache](https://apache.org) is a good source.

-## Coding Convention for Project or Organization
+## Coding Convention for a Project or Organization

 Team projects usually have a "coding standard".
 It helps others understand your code, and avoids pointless commit conflicts caused when each person's IDE reformats the same block of code.